 Canesten 2% thrush cream: age restrictions

 Patients aged under 16 or over 60 years should seek medical advice before using Canesten 2% thrush cream.

-How often and how long Canesten 2% thrush cream needs to be used for?
+How often and for how long does Canesten 2% thrush cream need to be used for?

-Addition of mild steroid in the formulation help with fungal skin infections with other symptoms present.], such as inflammation, itching.
+Addition of mild steroid in the formulation help with fungal skin infections with other symptoms, such as inflammation, and itching.

 Canesten products containing both active ingredients are licensed for the treatment of:

 - Candidal intertrigo (fungal infection located in between folds of adjoining skin)